 Class AA in ESL

 All teachers with Alabama Class A certification in ESL are eligible for pursuing Class AA certification in ESL.
-Before starting this Class AA program, teachers must pass the Praxis II English to Speakers of Other Languages (ESOL).
-The ALSDE has set the passing score at 540 on the Praxis #0360 and 144 on the Praxis #0361.
-NOTE: In 2011, the #0360 version was replaced by the #0361 version.
+Before starting this Class AA program, teachers must pass the Praxis in English to Speakers of Other Languages (ESOL).
+The ALSDE has set the passing score at 144 on the Praxis #0361.

-At UAB, the EdS concentration in ESL consists of 15 credit hours in teacher leadership (three 5-hour modules) and 15 credit hours in ESL (five 3-hour courses).
-These ESL courses are EESL 647, EESL 657, and three ESL electives.
+At UAB, the EdS concentration in ESL consists of 15 credit hours in teacher leadership (three 5-hour modules), 15 credit hours in ESL (five 3-hour courses), and a 1-hour introductory course.
+These ESL courses are EESL 647, EESL 657, and three ESL advisor-approved electives.
 Teachers may request that their National Board Certification in English as a New Language be transferred into UAB’s EdS program and count as two ESL electives (i.e., 6 credit hours).

 Class AA in ESL Checklist

-Alabama teachers with Class A certification in ESL may obtain two Class AA certifications by taking 45 credit hours.
-First they complete UAB’s 30-hour EdS program in Teacher Leadership and obtain Class AA certification as a Teacher Leader.
+Alabama teachers with Class A certification in ESL may obtain two Class AA certifications by taking 46 credit hours.
+First they complete UAB’s 31-hour EdS program in Teacher Leadership and obtain Class AA certification as a Teacher Leader.
 Then they take 15 credit hours of ESL courses (EESL 647, EESL 657, and 3 electives).
 After that, they are eligible for Class AA certification in ESL.

 If teachers hold National Board Certification in ESL and Alabama Class A certification in ESL and if they have also completed UAB’s EdS program in Teacher Leadership, they will only need to complete 9 credit hours of ESL courses (EESL 647, EESL 657, and an elective) in order to obtain Class AA certification in ESL.